Omicron's 1pm overhaul? Top expert suggests new way of tackling daily case numbers

 "But we know in roughly two weeks' time we will be getting to the stage of moving to the next stage of the response."

-Baker said he focuses on the moving average to "smooth out the sore tooth" of daily case numbers.
+Baker said he focuses on the moving average to "smooth out the saw tooth" of daily case numbers.

 "It just reminds us yet again not to put too much weight on a single day but instead look at the trend."